de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Realization theorem and functional models

-We note that two vessels sharing the same "external data" and the same characteristic functions are unitarily equivalent to the same model vessel $\mathcal V_T$ \eqref{eqModelVess}.
-Thus, we may conclude the following result. \begin{Cy} Any two irreducible vessels with the same $E, \sigma_1, \sigma_2 , \gamma$ and $\widetilde{\gamma}$ are unitarily equivalent if and only if the pair of the associated normalized joint transfer functions are equal. \end{Cy} Corollary \ref{coro12345} has been proved in \cite{KLMV} in a substantially different method using the restoration formula.
+We note that two vessels sharing the same "external data" and the same characteristic functions are unitarily equivalent to the same model vessel $\mathcal{V}_{T}$ \eqref{eqModelVess}.
+Thus, we may conclude the following result. \begin{Cy} Any two irreducible vessels with the same $E, \sigma_1, \sigma_2 , \gamma$ and $\widetilde{\gamma}$ are unitarily equivalent if and only if the pair of the associated normalized joint characteristic functions are equal. \end{Cy}